 Usually, metallic material, rather than a plastic or rubber material, is used to fabricate coil heat exchangers.
 Metallic metals and alloys offer the distinct advantage of increased conductivity.
-Some metals from which these long, thin heat exchangers are often made include: aluminum, nickel, steel, copper, titanium and a large number of metallic alloys.
+Some metals from which these long, thin heat exchangers are often made include aluminum, nickel, steel, copper, titanium, and a large number of metallic alloys.
 Copper in particular is highly conductive, with high strength and easy fabricating and soldering procedures.
 To lengthen their working lifetime and their efficiency, manufacturers may apply coatings and stains to metallic heat coil heat exchanger surfaces.
-Aside from conductivity, coil heat exchanger metals are chosen based on how they may be manipulated in order to bring more to the table, in terms of the improved efficiency of the heating system they will serve.
-For instance, titanium can easily be manipulated into a corrugated, or jagged texture style.
+Aside from conductivity, coil heat exchanger metals are chosen based on how they may be manipulated to improve the efficiency of the heating system they will serve.
+For instance, titanium can easily be manipulated into a corrugated or jagged texture style.
 Based on this fact, titanium is used in the heater exchange systems of many vapor and water applications, because corrugated surfaces positively affect them.
 Conversely, a smooth, copper surface coil exchanger is attractive to heater exchange systems that work with automotive or mechanical applications, like those attended to by oil coolers.